Inorodtsy

-In the Russian Empire, inorodtsy (иноро́дцы) (singular: inorodets (инородец), Literally meaning "of different descent/nation", "of foreign (alien) origin") was a special ethnicity-based category of population.
-Informally, the term referred to non-Russian population of the empire (other than the triune Russian nation of Great Russians, Little Russians, Byelorussians).
-In strict legal sense, it referred to certain indigenous ethnicities of non-European descent specifically listed in the corresponding code of law.
+In the Russian Empire, inorodtsy (иноро́дцы) (singular: inorodets (инородец), literally meaning "of different descent/nation", "of alien origin") was a special ethnicity-based category of population that received a special treatment under the law.
+Informally, the term referred to all non-Slavic subjects of the empire.

 The term is sometimes translated as allogeneous (people) (cf. "allogenes") and sometimes as "aliens".
 The latter translation is misleading since in most cases the term was applied to the indigenous population of Siberia, Central Asia, and Russian Far East.

+History

 Initially, a legal statute was introduced for special treatment of certain peoples of Russia (including a certain degree of protection for their traditional life) for which some laws of the empire were deemed inappropriate.
-Over time, the term acquired a pejorative connotation of "lacking culture, uncivilized peoples".
+Over time, the term acquired a pejorative connotation.
 Privileges and special treatment for inorodtsy varied depending on the group, area, and time period, but often included exemption of military service, reduction or exemption of taxes, protection of grazing lands, and religious and governmental self-administration.

+The 19th century Russian code of law (beginning with the 1822 Statute on the Administration of Inorodtsy) distinguished the following categories of inorodtsy: